 Insurance companies in Ohio aren’t required to offer under 65 beneficiaries Medicare Supplement coverage.
-Since the cost is usually higher for those under 65 than those turning 65, it’s recommended to wait until you turn 65 to obtain coverage.
+Since the cost is usually higher for those under 65 than those turning 65, it’s recommended to wait until you become 65 to obtain coverage.

 In the meantime enrolling in an Advantage plan could save you more money than just Medicare.
 MA plans have only one question for eligibility.

-Plus, there are Special Needs Plans that cater to beneficiaries with certain disabilities.
-If this type of policy is in your area you could qualify for a Special Enrollment Period allowing you to apply at any time.
+Plus, some Special Needs Plans cater to beneficiaries with specific disabilities.
+If this type of policy is in your area, you could qualify for a Special Enrollment Period allowing you to apply at any time.